When is the best time to start SAT or ACT prep?

 Will I get a lesson reminder?

-Parents and students will receive an email 30-24 hours before the next lesson, reminding you of the lesson time, tutor, and location.
+Parents and students will receive an email 30-24 hours before each lesson, reminding you of the lesson time, tutor, and location.
 Automated reminders are sent to the email addresses you included in the registration.

 How will I be updated about my child’s progress?